Hexaethyl tetraphosphate: Precautions and toxicity

 100% of chrysanthemum aphids can be killed by an aqueous solution of 0.1% hexaethyl tetraphosphate and 0.05% sodium lauryl sulfate.
 97% of chrysanthemum aphids can be killed by 3 grams of a 10% solution of the chemical in 1000 cubic feet.
 100% of helianthus aphids can be killed by an aqueous solution containing 0.05% each of hexaethyl tetraphosphate and sodium lauryl sulfate.
 94% of pea aphids can be killed by exposure for 24 hours to an emulsion containing a concentration of 2.4% of the chemical.
 90% of potato aphids can be killed by exposure for 42 hours to a one pint of a 50% solution of the chemical in 100 gallons of water.

 The effects of hexaethyl tetraphosphate on the cholinesterase of rat and cockroach tissue have been tested.
-It is considered less toxic then its analog TEPP:
+It is considered less toxic than its analog TEPP:

 Production

-Hexaethyl tetraphosphate was first synthesised by the German chemist Gerhard Schrader, who reacted phosphorus oxychloride and triethyl orthophosphate at approximately 150 °C. This reaction is known as the Schrader process.
+Hexaethyl tetraphosphate was first synthesised by the German chemist Gerhard Schrader, who reacted phosphorus oxychloride and triethyl orthophosphate at approximately 150 °C. This reaction is known as the Schrader process and was protected by a patent which Schrader filed in August 1938.
 The Germans also made hexaethyl tetraphosphate by phosphorus oxychloride and ethyl alcohol.
 This reaction requires slightly lower pressure than the Schrader process.
 The reaction has a chemical equation of POCl3 + 3(C2H5)3PO4 → (C2H5)6P4O13 + 3C2H5Cl.

 By 1947, hexaethyl tetraphosphate was being produced on a commercial scale.
 It cost US$1.10 per pound in the form of drums and $2.00 per pound in the form of carboys.
 In the 1940s, the chemical was commercially produced at concentrations of 50%.

 Hexaethyl tetraphosphate's U.N.
 Shipping Number is 1611.